Mirabdollahi/Mutex/README.md

   stop: true
 ```

 We are amazing.
 We did it only with one line of code.
-But there are two problems with our code.
+But there are two issues with our code:

+1. `wasteCPUCyclesInSeconds(2);` is still blocking.
+   - ...
+2. We introduced possibility of race condition almost like what multi-threaded languages have.
+   - It is almost because we still have atomic actions in our critical section.

 Uploading soon...